Bad Survey Result Decoder

 Direct answer

-Paste the wording from your report and we'll explain what was found, how serious it is, and what to ask the surveyor and seller.
-Free for the basic explanation.
+The free decoder explains what was found, how serious it is, and what to ask the surveyor and seller before you decide.

 Browse all findings